-Interesting fact: The highest city in the US is in the state of Colorado.
-The city of Alma sits at an elevation of 10,578 feet.
+Interesting fact: Colorado is home to the highest city in the US.
+Alma, Colorado, sits at an elevation of 10,578 feet.

-The Denver area is considered part of the High Desert Prairie, but it sits at the foothills of the Rocky Mountains.
-The area offers the residents and visitors of this metro area an immense natural playground for hiking, fishing, camping, rafting, and snow sports.
+Denver, part of the High Desert Prairie, is nestled at the foothills of the Rocky Mountains, offering a natural playground for outdoor activities like hiking, fishing, camping, rafting, and snow sports.

-Denver offers many opportunities for entertainment, activities, and dining.
+Denver is not just about natural beauty; it's a hub for entertainment, activities, and diverse dining experiences.
 So, what can you do in Denver?